OpenSourceEconomics/epp_topics/src/epp_topics/numerical_optimization/db_trust_region/screencast/slides.md

 # Basic Idea

-1. Fix a trust region radius.
+1. Set initial trust region radius.

-2. Construct a Taylor approximation of the function based on function value, gradient, and (approximation to) the Hessian.
+2. Construct a quadratic Taylor approximation of the function based on function value, gradient, and (approximation to) the Hessian.

     The Taylor approximation:

-    - approximates the function well within the trust region if radius is not too large;
+    - approximates the function well within the trust region if radius is not too large

     - is a quadratic function that it easy to optimize.

 3. Minimize the Taylor approximation within the trust region.

-4. Evaluate the function again at the argmin of the Taylor approximation.
+4. Evaluate the function again at the argument that minimized the Taylor approximation.

 ---